RaoulWolf/Bayesian-PEC-Modeling/README.md

 and `oslofjord.R` for the Oslofjord campaign.

 Additionally, the file `empirical_prior.R` contains a custom function to calculate empirical priors.
-Detailed information on the modelling procedure and the calculations of the empirical priors are given in the Supporting Information of the publication.
+Detailed information on the modeling procedure and the calculations of the empirical priors are given in the Supporting Information of the publication.